-We have tested both barycenter and phase-folding tools.
+We have tested both barycentering and phase-folding.
 The procedure is:

-- Conversion of the arrival times from the observatory-specific format to the LAT time format: Mission Elapsed Time (MET) TT, which is the number of seconds since 2001 January 1 at 00:00 (UTC). - Calculation of the orbital or ground-based observatory position, and conversion to the LAT spacecraft position format. - Transfer of the topocentric times to the barycentric frame, using "gtbary". - Calculation of the pulsar phase for each arrival time, using "gtpphase".
+- Conversion of the event times from the observatory-specific format to the LAT time format: Mission Elapsed Time (MET) TT, which is the number of seconds since 2001 January 1 at 00:00 (UTC). - Calculation of the observatory position, and conversion to the LAT spacecraft position format. - Transfer of the topocentric event times to the barycentric frame (using "gtbary"). - Calculation of the pulsar phase for each event, using "gtp-phase".